A lot has changed at The Forever Friends Appeal since it started in 1999. This is a brief look at the history so far.

 At the end of 1998 the hospital embarked upon a major redevelopment scheme to provide up-to-date facilities to meet the demands of modern health care.

-The hospital undertook a major £49.5 million redevelopment project to meet these challenges and ensure the very best patient care well into the 21st century. £39.5 million was secured from the NHS to replace the hospital’s oldest and most inflexible buildings and create a new central ‘heart’ for the RUH, the remaining £10 million was to be raised by the newly formed fundraising department, now know and loved as The Forever Friends Appeal.
+The hospital undertook a major £49.5 million redevelopment project to ensure the very best patient care well into the 21st century. £39.5 million was secured from the NHS to replace the hospital’s oldest and most inflexible buildings and create a new central ‘heart’ for the RUH, the remaining £10 million was to be raised by the newly formed fundraising department, now know and loved as The Forever Friends Appeal.

 In 2007 the Appeal moved onto a new challenge in the form of the CT Scanner Campaign, which was launched in 2005 to raise £850,000 for a second CT Scanner (read more about the CT Scanner Campaign here).

 Whilst raising the funds for the CT Scanner, the RUH Charities committee were looking behind the scenes at what the Appeal would work on after, and it was to become a major challenge for everyone involved.

 In late 2007, The Forever Friends Appeal launched the NICU ‘space to grow’ Campaign to the public in a blaze of publicity to raise initially approximately £3 million for a new Neonatal Intensive Care Unit for premature babies.
 After the first 6 months of planning the concept behind this new unit it was clear that this amount was not sufficient for the ambitious plans that everyone had for the unit.
 Therefore the RUH committed to a funding £3 million into the unit.
 Read more about the NICU ‘space to grow’ Campaign here.